gabalafou/airtable-blocks-hackathon/README.md

 This is a good place to start: https://airtable.com/developers/blocks/guides/getting-started

-The basic steps to get this running in your own block are:
+The basic steps to get this running in your own base are:

 1. Download this repo
 2. Follow the steps here: https://airtable.com/developers/blocks/guides/run-in-multiple-bases